jestjs/jest/docs/MockFunctions.md

 creating slow and fragile tests), we can use the `jest.mock(...)` function to automatically mock the axios module.

-Once we mock the module we can spy on the `.get` method and provide a `mockImplementation` that returns the data we want our test to assert against.
+Once we mock the module we can provide a `mockReturnValue` for `.get` that returns the data we want our test to assert against.
 In effect, we are saying that we want axios.get('/users.json') to return a fake response.

 ```js
 // users.test.js